-- (1) This section applies to a member of the service, whether or not the member is a relevant member. - (2) However, this section applies to a member of the service only if the member reports to a prescribed person that the member requires counselling or rehabilitation about the member's personal use of alcohol or a drug. - (3) The member may apply in the approved form to the commissioner to enter into an agreement to provide to the member the counselling or rehabilitation approved by the commissioner. - (4) A regulation may prescribe the matters that must be included in an agreement under this section. - (5) The commissioner must not use information disclosed by a member under this section for the purpose of a disciplinary or other action against the member under this Act or the Public Service Act 1996, whichever is relevant.
+- (1) This section applies to a member of the service, whether or not the member is a relevant member. - (2) However, this section applies to a member of the service only if the member reports to a prescribed person that the member requires counselling or rehabilitation about the member's personal use of alcohol or a drug. - (3) The member may apply in the approved form to the commissioner to enter into an agreement to provide to the member the counselling or rehabilitation approved by the commissioner. - (4) A regulation may prescribe the matters that must be included in an agreement under this section. - (5) The commissioner must not use information disclosed by a member under this section for the purpose of a disciplinary or other action against the member under this Act or the Public Service Act 2008, whichever is relevant. - (6) Also, the commissioner must not disclose information in the possession of the police service because of subsection (2) or an agreement entered into under subsection (3) other than- - (a) for the purposes of the agreement; or - (b) for the purposes of section 6.1(1)(c) or 8.3; or - (c) to the extent the commissioner considers reasonably necessary to prevent or lessen a serious threat to the public or to the member's health or safety; or - (d) for the purposes of a claim for compensation under the Workers' Compensation and Rehabilitation Act 2003.